 Most cable and satellite service providers have apps that allow account management (bill pay, support, etc.), watch-anywhere streaming, or both.
 You should get some of that convenience in your life.

-DIRECTV and DISH both have mobile apps for Android and iOS.
-Both allow you to watch your live channels, on-demand content, and DVR recordings on your smartphone or tablet.
+DIRECTV (Android, iOS) and DISH (Android, iOS) both have mobile apps that allow you to watch your live channels, on-demand content, and DVR recordings on your smartphone or tablet.
 You can also use both apps to set and manage DVR timers and parental controls.

 Perks, deals, and other promotions